aureamunoz/atomic-fruits-service/README.md

 ```

 Then configure the application to access the database installed.

 There are a few possibilities that are described in the following sections.

-## Set up the credentials directly in the datasource configuration
+## Set up the credentials directly in application.properties file

 ````properties
 %prod.quarkus.datasource.jdbc.url = jdbc:postgresql://postgresql.grocery:5432/fruits_database